Ruckus000/carroChatbotTraining/API_README.md

 ## API Server Status

-The API server is **already running via Docker** at `http://localhost:8000`.
-You don't need to set up or deploy this service - it's ready to use.
+~~The API server is **already running via Docker** at `http://localhost:8000`.
+You don't need to set up or deploy this service - it's ready to use.~~

+**Updated**: Run the local API server as described above on port 8001.
+This ensures you're using the latest version with all improvements.

 ## API Endpoints